kubernetes-sigs/dra-example-driver/README.md

 to indicate which GPUs *would* have been injected into them by a real resource driver and how they *would* have been configured.

-You can use the UUIDs of the GPUs as well as the GPU sharing settings set in these environment variables to verify that they were handed out in a way consistent with the semantics shown in the figure above.
+You can use the IDs of the GPUs as well as the GPU sharing settings set in these environment variables to verify that they were handed out in a way consistent with the semantics shown in the figure above.